 Man on the Ground

-Bromsgrove International School Thailand is proud to work closely with the Global Poverty Project, the World Health Organisation, UNICEF, the Bill and Melinda Gates Foundation and Rotary International’s Polio Plus campaign.
+ICS is proud to work closely with the Global Poverty Project, the World Health Organisation, UNICEF, the Bill and Melinda Gates Foundation and Rotary International’s Polio Plus campaign.
 Even more than that, the school is lucky to have partnered with global altruist and anti-poverty advocate, d’Arcy Lunn, who recently spent several months in South Sudan, assisting with the immunisation programmes there, ensuring Polio Points funds go directly to those who need it, and, most importantly, connecting students and staff at the school with the very people who can make the difference on the ground.
-With d’Arcy’s help, Bromsgrove students see the fruits of their efforts and hear their impact in real stories, picture and letters from the very communities they are determined to help.
+With d’Arcy’s help, ICS students see the fruits of their efforts and hear their impact in real stories, picture and letters from the very communities they are determined to help.

 Spreading the Word

 If one school can make a difference, then many schools can do so even more.
 Already, schools across the world are seeing the potential of this unique programme and exploring how their students, too, can #makethepoint.
 Like all the most powerful and successful movements in history, this started with a small and simple idea, which, in the hands of individual young people, can now grow into a world-changing force.
-And, at Bromsgrove, students, staff and parents alike are proud to have been there at the start; proud, yet again, as is commonplace in this pioneering and dynamic international school, to tread new ground in international education; proud to #makethepoint.
+And, at ICS, students, staff and parents alike are proud to have been there at the start; proud, yet again, as is commonplace in this pioneering and dynamic international school, to tread new ground in international education; proud to #makethepoint.